Apollo: Trojan War

 Apollo sided with the Trojans during the Trojan War waged by the Greeks against the Trojans.

 During the war, the Greek king Agamemnon captured Chryseis, the daughter of Apollo's priest Chryses, and refused to return her.
 Angered by this, Apollo shot arrows infected with the plague into the Greek encampment.
 He demanded that they return the girl, and the Achaeans (Greeks) complied, indirectly causing the anger of Achilles, which is the theme of the Iliad.

 Receiving the aegis from Zeus, Apollo entered the battlefield as per his father's command, causing great terror to the enemy with his war cry.
 He pushed the Greeks back and destroyed many of the soldiers.
 He is described as "the rouser of armies" because he rallied the Trojan army when they were falling apart.

 When Zeus allowed the other gods to get involved in the war, Apollo was provoked by Poseidon to a duel.
-However, Apollo declined to fight him, saying that he wouldn't fight his uncle for the sake of mortals.
+However, Apollo declined to fight him, saying that he would not fight his uncle for the sake of mortals.

 When the Greek hero Diomedes injured the Trojan hero Aeneas, Aphrodite tried to rescue him, but Diomedes injured her as well.
 Apollo then enveloped Aeneas in a cloud to protect him.
-He repelled the attacks Diomedes made on him and gave the hero a stern warning to abstain himself from attacking a god.
+He repelled the attacks Diomedes made on him and gave the hero a stern warning to abstain from attacking a god.
 Aeneas was then taken to Pergamos, a sacred spot in Troy, where he was healed.

 After the death of Sarpedon, a son of Zeus, Apollo rescued the corpse from the battlefield as per his father's wish and cleaned it.
 He then gave it to Sleep (Hypnos) and Death (Thanatos).
 Apollo had also once convinced Athena to stop the war for that day, so that the warriors can relieve themselves for a while.